scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 ## Configure and test Collector's Prometheus service port

-It is recommended to just leave Prometheus port at 9080 as it is in `.env` and `collector.py`.
-Then you don't have to do anything.
+It is recommended to just leave Collector's Prometheus port at 9080 as it is in `.env` and `collector.py`.

-But, if you must, here's how you can:

-- Set it in `.env` (default: `9080`), Compose, or with `python3 ./epa/collector.py --prometheus-port 9080` when running from the CLI
-- Use `curl http://COLLECTOR:<PROM_PORT>/metrics` to verify it's working
-- If you change Prometheus port to another value *and* want to use Victoria Metrics, set the same port in `./vm/prometheus.yml` before starting Victoria Metrics service
+If you change Prometheus port to another value *and* want to use Victoria Metrics, set the same port in `./vm/prometheus.yml` before starting Victoria Metrics service.
+To scrape multiple Collectors from Victoria Metrics, add them to `./vm/prometheus.yml`.

+## Configure Traefik

+By default, you don't have to.
+Traefik simply routes external requests to `collector` and `grafana` **via HTTPS only**.
+Victoria Metrics accesses Collector from *within* the stack and without going through Traefik.

+You may disable or remove `traefik` service if you do not wish to allow external access to Collector's metrics.
+If you deal with untrusted networks, `traefik.http.middlewares.*` can be configured to add rate limiting, and other features (such as authentication) can be added for extra security.

+You may replace the self-generated Traefik TLS certificate with own by adding them to `./certs/proxy/` and optionally editing `./traefik_dynamic.yml` if your certificate file names are different.
+The CA certificate can be left in place so that Traefik can validate Grafana or potentially other TLS service (such as VM, if it's enabled for TLS access) behind it.

 ## Run Collector

-These arguments and switches are available in Compose as well.
+These arguments and switches are available in Compose as well, although it is suggested to not change Prometheus port setting since that requires a change in Victoria Metrics as well - for external access, simply change the Traefik settings instead.

 ```sh
 #